 - Quarantine support.
 For international students, you may need to quarantine upon entering the country.
 To help you through this, our residence teams are on hand to offer you support and assistance during this time.
 Starting with free 14 day quarantine in your room.

 Being part of a connected community is a key part to university life, and whilst we are all adhering to social distancing guidelines, human interaction, community spirit and a feeling of togetherness has never been so important.
 At Uninest you can continue to feel connected to your friends and loved ones

-When you book with Uninest, you have the option to choose from a wide range of room types to suit your needs – We are also offering enhanced booking flexibility to suit you
+When you book with Uninest, you have the option to choose from a wide range of room types to suit your needs – from independent living in studios or getting neighbourly in a twodio.
+We are also offering enhanced booking flexibility to suit you